Overview of the College of the Holy Cross Sexual Misconduct Policy1

 The College’s Title IX Director is:

-Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or other qualified member of the College community to assume the role at issue, as necessary and appropriate.
+Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or another appropriate member of the College community to assume the role at issue, as necessary.
 Each of these individuals are available to receive a report from any member of the College community who believes the Sexual Misconduct Policy has been violated.
 The Deputy Title IX Coordinators can also assist others, including Responding Parties and witnesses in understanding the College’s Sexual Misconduct Policy and procedures.

 The College’s Deputy Title IX Coordinators are: